-(originally posted in March or April of 2018)
+(originally posted in March or April of 2018; updated yet again in August 2019)

 A whole new genre has popped up on YouTube: tarot readers and psychics who concentrate on discerning what is happening in the Trump/Russia investigation and related matters.
 Since we are left guessing as to what is going to happen with our country and our lives, I find a certain strange comfort in these readers.

-Here is a list of some that I’ve been watching, in no particular order:
+Here is a list of some I’ve been watching, in no particular order:

 (1) Tarot: Politics.
 Please note my opinion of this person has changed.
 I will be leaving the following comments up, but I don’t watch her anymore.